e2nIEE/pandapower-homepage/_pages/about.md

 | Commercial Tools (e.g. Sincal, PowerFactory, NEPLAN) | <span style="color:green">Thoroughly validated electric models of lines, transformers, switches etc. that are easy to parametrize.</span>     | <span style="color:red">Graphical Interface Application that are difficult to automate.</span>                           | <span style="color:red">Restricted possibilities for customization due to proprietary code base.</span> |
 | Open Source Tools (e.g. MATPOWER, PYPOWER)           | <span style="color:red">Basic models that require parametrization by the user with expert knowledge.</span>                                   | <span style="color:green">Console application that can be freely customized and easily automated.</span>                 | <span style="color:green">Open Source code base that can be freely modified and customized.</span>      |
 | **pandapower**                                       | <span style="color:green">**Thoroughly validated electric models of lines, transformers, switches etc. that are easy to parametrize.**</span> | <span style="color:green">**Easy to use console application that can be freely customized and easily automated.**</span> | <span style="color:green">**Open source code base that can be freely modified and customized.**</span>  |

+**Scope**<br>

+pandapower is aimed at static analysis of balanced power systems.
+This allows analysis in **transmission** and **subtransmission systems**, which are typically operated symmetrically.
+It also allows analysis of **symmetric distribution systems**, which are commonly found in Europe.
+Distribution grids with unbalanced power flows, such as the feeder design common in North America, can currently not be analysed with pandapower.

 ## Power System Modeling